 The bottom end of an engine is the engine block itself.
 This is essentially the foundation of the engine; imagine something roughly the shape of an anvil that’s been plumbed and routed to make room for the crankshaft, pistons, and other major components.

 Think of the top end of an engine as the cylinder head.
 The cylinder head’s purpose is twofold: provide compression and house the valves.
-The valves are there to let the air/fuel mixture into the cylinder and – once the pistons have compressed this mixture enough so that a single jolt from the spark plug causes combustion – release the exhaust gasses out.
+The valves let the air/fuel mixture into the cylinder and release the exhaust gasses out once the pistons have compressed this mixture enough so that a single jolt from the spark plug causes combustion.

-This process of intake, compression, combustion, and exhaust typically happens thousands of times a minute and has been the foundation of just about every four-cycle automotive engine ever made.
-The underlying principle allowing this concept to function so flawlessly is vacuum – and you won’t have sufficient vacuum without an airtight seal between the top and bottom ends of an engine.
+This intake, compression, combustion, and exhaust process typically happens thousands of times a minute and has been the foundation of almost every four-cycle automotive engine ever made.
+The underlying principle allowing this concept to function so flawlessly is a vacuum—and you won’t have sufficient vacuum without an airtight seal between the top and bottom ends of an engine.
 The head gasket provides this seal, enabling reliable performance even when you wring out your engine to redline.

 What Is a Blown Head Gasket?

 Here’s the short and sweet answer: a blown head gasket is when the gasket that secures the cylinder head to the engine block has failed, compromising the airtight seal necessary for adequate performance and reliability.